aslibaharapay/CarSimulation/README.md

 npm install
 npm start

-if there is any problem on web page, clean the cache or open application with indigo page
+if there is any problem on web page, clean the cache or open application with incognito mod page

 ## Owner contact
 Email : [asli.bhr.apaydin@gmail.com](mailto:asli.bhr.apaydin@gmail.com)